 We generally support FDA's proposed rule which is based on good science.
-Because of the tremendous health impacts that would accrue from the enactment of this proposed standard, we urge FDA to finalize the proposed rule and make it effective 90 days after the date of publication of the final rule.
+Because of the tremendous health impacts that would accrue from the enactment of this proposed standard, we urge FDA to deny any requests for extensions of time to submit public comments.